 - That breach of duty caused the death of the victim.
 The defense attorney will work hard to deny causation.
 It will be up to the plaintiff’s attorney to provide evidence directly connecting the negligent action with the death of the victim.
 In a multi-car accident, for example, it would have to be proven that the accused directly caused the death of the victim and no other cause—such as another vehicle or a pre-existing medical condition—exists.

-The Button Law Firm Is on Your Side
+The Button Law Firm Is On Your Side

 If you lost a loved one in a tragic Texas accident, contact us as soon as you can to discuss the possibility of a wrongful death claim.
 We will weigh the evidence and provide sound legal advice about moving forward.
+You can contact us through our Live Chat which you can find on the bottom of this page.
+You can also call our office at 214-888-2216, or send us a message through our Contact Us form.